-Endpoints · Cloudflare Firewall Rules docs
+Endpoints

 Manage items in a list

-Nearly all the operations for managing items in a Rules List are asynchronous.
+Nearly all the operations for managing items in a list are asynchronous.
 When you add or delete a large amount of items to or from a list, there may be a delay before the bulk operation is complete.

-Asynchronous Rules Lists operations return an
+Asynchronous list operations return an

 operation_id, which you can use to monitor the status of an API operation.
 To monitor the status of an asynchronous operation, use the Get Bulk Operation endpoint and specify the ID of the operation you want to monitor.

 When you make requests to a list while a bulk operation on that list is in progress, the requests are queued and processed in sequence (first in, first out).
-Requests for successful asynchronous operations return an HTTP 201 status code.
+Requests for successful asynchronous operations return an

 |Operation